 - Deploy Vim plugins to a non-standard directory

-Last published about 3 years ago by kana.
+Last published over 3 years ago by kana.